More Gamecocks Stories:

 S.C. – South Carolina senior LB Dantzler has earned third-team

 All-America honors at the designated hitter position by Baseball America

-SOUTH CAROLINA ROUTS UNC 8-0
+CAROLINA ROUTS UNC 8-0

 HILL, N.C. – Jordan Montgomery twirled a four-hit shutout and the South